Corvus333-dev/SkinCancer/README.md

 | Melanoma                                      | mel   | ❌ Malignant       |
 | Vascular Lesions                              | vasc  | ⚠️ Usually Benign |

-Due to the extreme class imbalance, melanocytic nevi were undersampled by removing their duplicate lesions, whereas duplicate images from minority classes were retained in the training set.
+Due to extreme class imbalance, melanocytic nevi were undersampled by removing their duplicate lesions, whereas duplicate images from minority classes were retained in the training set.
 This preserves lesion-level integrity across splits while leveraging minority duplicates as natural augmentation.